Have You Checked in Yet?

 As good Scrum Masters or agile project managers, we should take time to reflect on whether our own behaviours help our teams be the best they can be.

-David Cassidy is an Agile Coach and Certified ScrumMaster with 20 years experiences in the software industry.Learn More
+David Cassidy is an Agile Coach with over 20 years’ experience in the software industry.Learn More